RjCh18/TODO/README.md

 # TODO
-Todo application where the tasks can be added what needs to be done and after done they can be checked and removed
+Todo application where the tasks can be added what needs to be done and after done they can be checked and removed.

+Author : Rajat Chaudhary